suhr/advent-of-tla/README.md

 can be solved in every programming language.
 But this repository makes a different take on AoC problems: instead of *solving* them, it formally *specifies* their goals using TLA+.

-For this kind of problems, it's hard to write a spefication that does not look awfully a lot like a solution.
+For some kind of problems, it's hard to write a spefication that does not look awfully a lot like a solution.
 It's important to remind that in general case a specification is very different from code, and it has a different purpose.